 By communicating your needs, your husband’s needs, and your family’s upfront balancing housework and family and balancing one income you’ll be on your way to becoming a successful stay at home mom in no time.

-To help with this a little bit more, you can download the free Homemaker Starter Kit to help you create a schedule that will work for you.
+To help with this a little bit more, you can download the home management binder to help you stay organized.